jiangzhouq/svg2hpgl/README.md

 ## How to use: ##
 On Unixish systems (MacOSX, Linux) clone this repo, then from inside run ./svg2hpgl.sh *inputfile.svg* to convert the given inputfile.svg into a HPGL file which can be sent to a plotter for output or viewed in a HPGL viewer.

+This has been tested with SVG files saved from Adobe Illustrator.

 ## What it is: ##
 Main part is a XSLT stylesheet that defines tranformations from svg: elements into HPGL text.
 As such this should be platform neutral and needs a XSLT3 compatible XSL engine, the saxon9 opensource Java one is included in the lib folder.